804. Unique Morse Code Words

 - The length of

-will only consist of lowercase letters.解题思路:
+words[i]will have length in range[1, 12]. words[i]will only consist of lowercase letters.解题思路:

-将words中word的字母逐个转换为morsecode,并存入临时string,之后将其插入到无序容器unordered_set<string> result;
+将words中word的字母逐个转换为morsecode,并存入临时string,之后将其插入到无序容器unordered_set<string> result;中,然后获取不同元素的数量。解答:

 class Solution { public: int uniqueMorseRepresentations(vector<string>& words) { unordered_set<string> result; //vector<string>morseWords; vector<string> morseCode{".-","-...","-.-.","-..",".","..-.","--.","....","..",".---","-.-",".-..","--","-.","---",".--.","--.-",".-.","...","-","..-","...-",".--","-..-","-.--","--.."}; for(auto word = words.begin(); word != words.end(); ++word) { string tmp = ""; for(auto letter : *word) { tmp += morseCode[letter - 'a']; } result.insert(tmp); } return result.size(); } };